notclickable-jordan/rainhold/readme.md

 ## Tailscale

-If the Tailscale role fails, disable manual dvice approval in the Tailscale admin console.
+If the Tailscale role fails, disable manual device approval in the Tailscale admin console.